scientific-python/specs/spec-0012/index.md

 5. Considering the previous rules, only `**`, `*`, `/`, and the unary `+`, `-`, and `~`
    operators can appear in implicit subexpressions without spaces.
 In such expressions,
    - Use at most one unary operator, and if used, ensure that it is the leftmost operator.
-   - Use at most `**` operator, and if used, ensure that it is the rightmost operator.
+   - Use at most one `**` operator, and if used, ensure that it is the rightmost operator.

    To achieve these goals, simplification or the addition of parentheses may be required.
    For example: